-TCP timestamps for system wide TCP communication.
-This is I for Protection Against Wrapped Sequence numbers (PAWS), in these timestamps enabled a remote attacker can guess the of the system.
-The uptime is a lower bound for the age of the system components like the kernel.
-If the system has an uptime ars it's unlikely that recent security patches were applied.
+Parameter System Settings Enable TCP timestamps Enable TCP timestamps for system wide TCP communication.
+This is needed for Protection Against Wrapped Sequence numbers (PAWS), but with these timestamps enabled a remote attacker can guess the uptime of the system.
+The uptime is a lower bound for the age of the main system components like the kernel.
+If the system has an uptime of 3 years it's unlikely that recent security patches were applied.
+Show messages and infos on log-in screen Show error messages and notifications on login screen.
+If this option is enabled these messages are also shown before logging in with user credentials.